All Inclusive Holidays Rhodes: Your Ultimate Search Guide

 - Alexis Four Seasons: “They do incredible fresh fish and local meze”

-- To Steki: “Hidden in Rhodes Old Town, they serve the best souvlaki on the island”
+- To Steki: “Hidden in Rhodes Old Town, they serve the best souvlaki on the island, where guests are treated to authentic flavors”

 Cultural Heritage and Local Traditions

 Dr Elena Kontou, an archaeological curator at the Palace of the Grand Masters, emphasises the importance of choosing resorts that facilitate cultural experiences.
-“The best all-inclusive properties offer guided tours of the medieval city, which is a UNESCO World Heritage site.
+“The best all-inclusive hotels offer guided tours of the medieval Rhodes Town, which is a UNESCO World Heritage site.
 Look for packages that include evening walks through the Old Town – it’s magical when the day-trippers have left.”

 Sustainable Tourism and Community Impact

-Environmental consultant Nikolas Stavridis discusses how to choose eco-conscious all-inclusive options.
+Environmental consultant Nikolas Stavridis discusses how to choose an eco-conscious inclusive break.
 “Look for resorts with the Greek Green Key certification.
 These properties typically support local producers and implement sustainable practices while providing excellent holiday experiences.”
+The island’s commitment to sustainable tourism ensures that visitors can enjoy both the natural beauty and cultural heritage of Rhodes responsibly.

 Expert Tips for Making the Most of Your Rhodes Holiday